 The pelvic organs (Uterus, Bladder, Rectum, Intestines) are held in place by a complex three-dimensional scaffolding made up of ligament and fascia.
 POP’s occur when this support system and vaginal or rectal walls start to weaken or stretch.
 As the “scaffolding” continues to weaken, the pelvic organs can gradually “drop” into the vaginal or rectal walls pushing towards the opening.
 A variety of factors lead to pelvic organ prolapse including pregnancy, childbirth, constipation, exercise, aging, hypermobility, and genetics.
 Symptoms of prolapse can include a sensation of pressure in the pelvis or vagina, often described as a “ball” at the genital area.
 Functionally a prolapse may cause problems with emptying your bowels or bladder.

 When to Seek Treatment

 If you are experiencing pain with a function such as urination, bowel movements, sexual activity or have any of the pain described above, we recommend you seek an evaluation from our Women’s Health specialist.
 At Pivotal we collaborate closely with other healthcare professionals to facilitate coordination of care.

 Pivotal Physical Therapy combines biofeedback with other treatment methods to form a holistic approach to alleviate your symptoms and improve function.
-We provide a comfortable environment and pride ourselves on clear lines of communication.
 We may utilize other methods including: